sisk-http/docs/docs/ssl.md

 And you're ready to go!
 You can already your application through `https://localhost:8001/`.
 Your application does not need to be running for you to start `mitmdump`.

+Alternatively, you can add a reference to the [mitmproxy helper](https://github.com/sisk-http/core/tree/main/extensions/Sisk.Helpers.mitmproxy) in your project.
+This still requires that mitmproxy is installed on your computer.

 ## Through Sisk.SslProxy package

 - Available on: Linux, macOS, Windows